OlgaKuvs/barbiere-pp4/README.md

 ![](documentation/delete_booking.png)

-Once an appointment is deleted, the user will see a message.
+Once an appointment is deleted, the user will see a message:

 ![](documentation/cancelled.png)